 (BRITISH IMPERIALISM and ASIA, to 1900 – continued)

 With the Treaty of Nanjing in 1842, signed aboard the warship Cornwallis, China agreed to trade with Britain.
-It agreed to "fair and regular" tariffs and to open the ports of Guangzhou, Xiamen (Amoy) Fuzhou, Ningpo and Shanghai to foreign traders and to grant to the British whatever trading concession China granted to other powers.
+It agreed to "fair and regular" tariffs and to open to foreign traders the ports of Guangzhou in the south and, moving north, the ports at Xiamen (Amoy) Fuzhou, Ningpo and Shanghai.
+And China's monarchy agreed to grant to the British whatever trading concession China granted to other powers.
 China agreed to pay Britain an indemnity of 20,000,000 silver dollars and to cede the island of Xianggang (Hong Kong) to Britain.

 Additional Online Reading

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.